 It is especially important to make a functional classification system, e.g. as Gleason score in prostate cancer.

-- From examination/investigation generates individual diagnostic hypotheses that a priori predicate how interventions can to be tailored – reasonably adapted knowledge and application – from a biopsychosocial toolkit, which can be used through group training and, if necessary, individual supervision in addition to the clinical procedures considered/proposed as necessary.
+- From examination/investigation generates individual diagnostic hypotheses with ”a priori repeated measurement single case design” predicated how interventions can to be tailored – reasonably adapted knowledge and application – from a biopsychosocial toolkit, which can be used through group training and, if necessary, individual supervision in addition to the clinical procedures considered/proposed as necessary.

 - Through continuous follow-ups, including effective clinical patient dialogue, diagnosis is modified